TommyMart/QuizNight_Terminal_App/readme.md

 ![Quiz Topics](images/Screenshot2024-04-30at2.25.58pm.png)

-The Quiz Topics menu shown above displays the quiz topic genres available and their corresponding numeral values.
-To start any of the quizzes please enter their value.
+The Quiz Topics menu shown above displays the quiz topic genres available and their corresponding numeral selection values.
+To start any of the quizzes please enter their numeral value.

 - Enter 1 for Music
 - Enter 2 for History